life-itself/second-renaissance/content/ecosystem/cohere/profiles/Liminal_Learning.md

 activities:
   - Education & Training
 size: 4-10
+territory: Inner Development & Evolution of Consciousness
+y: 259
+x: 97
 ---
-> "A way to find your way
+> A way to find your way
 >
 > A communal launch into purposeful adulthood
 >